TopBrussels/NanoAODTools/README.md

 # TopBrussels NanoAODTools

-This is currently a work in progress
+This is currently a work in progress.
+See also the documentation by CMS here: https://github.com/cms-nanoAOD/nanoAOD-tools

 ```
 cmsrel CMSSW_9_4_4